kelu124/echomods/include/AddHistory.md

 ## Hackaday

 Apart from GitHub where I wanted to store code, source and images, I also wanted to document the day to day work.
 Hackaday was a good option, and I put [Murgen on Hackaday.io](http://hackaday.com/2016/04/12/a-developers-kit-for-medical-ultrasound/).
 The funny thing is I didn't know I would get out of it, but it appeared the work won two 1000$-prizes.

-Later on, I've been putting the HSDK project on HAD as well as the [20Msps pHAT]
+Later on, I've been putting the HSDK project on HAD as well as the [20Msps pHAT](https://hackaday.io/project/20455-20msps-adc-raspberrypi-hat) and the following of the [dev kit (the hardware-software dev kit)](https://hackaday.io/project/10899-a-hsdk-for-ultrasound-imaging).

 ## Documenting

 Documenting started on github obviously, I also started a [gitbook](https://kelu124.gitbooks.io/echomods/content/) later on - and as I' quite the lazy one, nothing of it is written by hand.
-Just
+Most of it is compiled through a python documentation assistant.

-When reading around GOSH discussions in Sept '16, I learnt the Journal of Open Hardware would start something.. so an article started to make its way out.
+On the scientific publication side, when reading around GOSH discussions in Sept '16, I learnt the Journal of Open Hardware would start something.. so an article started to make its way out.
 A first draft got out on ArXiv on Dec '16, and the [final version of the article got published](http://openhardware.metajnl.com/articles/10.5334/joh.2/) in March '17 - a year after the first tests of Murgen =)

 ## Simplifying